 (b) Each financial member shall be entitled to attend any Association, branch, sectional committee or branch council meeting to which he or she is attached as an observer.
 Provided that such member may be required to leave any such meeting where confidential information is being discussed.

-(c) Any financial member may at a reasonable time during office hours inspect the books and records of the Association or of a Branch upon giving the Chief Executive, Branch Secretary or Regional
+(c) Any financial member may at a reasonable time during office hours inspect the books and records of the Association or of a Branch upon giving the Chief Executive or Regional

 Director as the case may be, 72 hours’ notice in writing of their wish to do so provided that the member shall not have the right to inspect any graded, staff or employment list other than that relating to his or her employment or to see any confidential record except that relating to the member personally.